BojarLab/glycowork/CONTRIBUTING.md

 * any further expansion of our universal input pipeline, to cover more usecases etc.
 * split motif_list into ‘core’ motifs (occurring frequently) and ‘extended’ motifs (that are rare or niche) for performance reasons
 * characterize_monosaccharide only factors in subsequent sequence context; make it possible (as an option) to also consider upstream sequence context
-* allow users to specify their own deep learning architecture in ml.models
 * implement multiple sequence alignment and other substitution matrices
 * parallelize motif matching
 * refactor glycan graphs to be directed graphs & treat linkages as edges (would mean a *lot* of downstream fixes/refactoring)